 2. Combine Compliance Efforts.

-Another solution which can optimize costs is the consolidation of compliance services.
+Another solution that can optimize costs is the consolidation of compliance services.
 “When organizations need three or four different types of attestations or certifications, their compliance team should work to bring those efforts together.
 This saves costs by saving time; cutting out repeat tasks and eliminating duplicate work,” said David.

-This also makes the compliance process less stressful by combining the information gathering efforts into one time period, rather than trying to find the information needed for three or four different sets of requirements.
+This also makes the compliance process less stressful by combining the information-gathering efforts into one time period, rather than trying to find the information needed for three or four different sets of requirements.

 3. Invest in Compliance Resources and Personnel.